-EIG Global Energy Partners Percent of Fossil Fuel Companies In Energy Portfolio Number of Fossil Fuel Companies Emissions from Upstream Operations Emissions from LNG Terminals Emissions from Coal- fired Power Plants Total Est. Annual Emissions (upstream, LNG, coal) Percent of Demands Met Grade 82% 23 255 million 16.8 million o 271.8 million 15% F 0.84
+EIG Global Energy Partners Percent of Fossil Fuel Companies In Energy Portfolio Number of Fossil Fuel Companies Emissions from Upstream Operations Emissions from LNG Terminals Emissions from Coal- fired Power Plants Total Est. Annual Emissions (upstream, LNG, coal) Percent of Demands Met Grade 82% 23 255 million 16.8 million 0 271.8 million 15% F 0.84

 EIG Global Energy Partners (EIG) ranked as the most polluting private equity firm in the scorecard-its carbon-intensive portfolio is estimated to emit 271.8 million tons CO2e annually.
-EIG is led by Chairman and CEO R. Blair Thomas, was established in 1982, and is the self-proclaimed "leading institutional investor in the global energy and infrastructure sectors."
-The firm has \$24.9 billion in AUM as of the end of June 2024 and has invested over \$47.9 billion in energy projects over the past 42 years Described in energy projects over the past 42 years Described in Six LNG Terminals and eight upstream oil and gas companies.
-The firm's

-2024 acquisition of the Brazilian company, Ocyan, a company that specializes in Floating Oil Production, Storage and Offloading (FPSO) is said to be the first of as many as 20 potential deals in the energy sector in Brazil.121 emissions numbers are in metric tons carbon dioxide equivalent (tCO2e)
+EIG is led by Chairman and CEO R. Blair Thomas, was established in 1982, and is the self-proclaimed "leading institutional investor in the global energy and infrastructure sectors."119 The firm has \$24.9 billion in AUM as of the end of June 2024 and has invested over \$47.9 billion in energy projects over the past 42 years120 -with 23 fossil fuel companies in its portfolio as of the end of July 2024.
+EIG is invested in six LNG Terminals and eight upstream oil and gas companies.
+The firm's 2024 acquisition of the Brazilian company, Ocyan, a company that specializes in Floating Oil Production, Storage and Offloading (FPSO) is said to be the first of as many as 20 potential deals in the energy sector in Brazil.121 emissions numbers are in metric tons carbon dioxide equivalent (tCO2e)

 EIG only met 15 percent of the Climate Demands as outlined in this scorecard.
-While the firm is a long way from transitioning to a cleaner energy portfolio, it does disclose its energy portfolio, its emissions, and commits to increase investment in clean energy.
-EIG ranks last of all the firms in this scorecard, earning an F.
+While the firm is a long way from transitioning to a cleaner energy portfolio, it does disclose its energy portfolio, its emissions, and commits to increase investment in clean energy.122 EIG ranks last of all the firms in this scorecard, earning an F.

-EnCap Percent of Fossil Fuel Companies In Energy Portfolio Number of Fossil Fuel Companies Emissions from Upstream Operations Emissions from LNG Terminals Emissions from Coal- fired Power Plants Total Est. Annual Emissions (upstream, LNG, coal) Percent of Demands Met Grade 87% 34 92.5 million 0 0 92.5 million 2% D 0.80
+EnCap Percent of Fossil Fuel Companies In Energy Portfolio Number of Fossil Fuel Companies Emissions from Upstream Operations Emissions from LNG Terminals Emissions from Coal- fired Power Plants Total Est. Annual Emissions (upstream, LNG, coal) Percent of Demands Met Grade 87 % 34 92.5 million 0 0 92.5 million 2% D 0.80